estuary/flow/site/docs/reference/authentication.md

 Using the same example, say user X signs up on behalf of their company, AcmeCo.
 User X is automatically granted `admin` access to the `acmeCo/` prefix.
 `acmeCo/`, in turn, has write access to `acmeCo/` and read access to `ops/acmeCo/`.

-As more users and prefixes are added, admins can [provision roles](#provisioning-roles) using the CLI.
+As more users and prefixes are added, admins can [provision capabilities](#provisioning-capabilities) using the CLI.

 ## Authenticating Flow in the web app

 You must sign in to begin a new session using the Flow web application.
-For the duration of the session, you'll be able to perform actions depending on the roles granted to the user profile.
+For the duration of the session, you'll be able to perform actions depending on the capabilities granted to the user profile.

-You can view the roles currently provisioned in your organization on the **Admin** tab.
+You can view the capabilities currently provisioned in your organization on the **Admin** tab.

 ## Authenticating Flow using the CLI